 From day one, Gotham has taken an industry-leading approach to transforming the buildings and neighborhoods where people live, work, shop, dine and unwind.
 With a legacy dating back more than a century, the innovative market leader has earned its reputation as the only developer, owner, and real estate manager proven to consistently deliver on the promise of value without compromise – through embedded collaborative partnerships, careful and considered project leadership and management, and a talent roster with depth and breadth, driven by one of the strongest and most experienced teams in the industry.

-Gotham’s culture of excellence spans four generations of private ownership.
-Building on the rich legacy of its roots as Gotham Construction Company, the company has evolved to expand its business lines, develop innovative new projects, and curate a portfolio of high-end properties with timeless appeal.
+Gotham’s culture of excellence spans four generations of building and ownership.
+The firm continues to capitalize on this rich legacy as it develops innovative new projects and curates a portfolio of high-end properties with timeless appeal.
 Gotham’s indelible mark on New York over the last century has transformed the streetscape, skyline, and resident lifestyles of the city.

 Below: The southwest and northwest corners of Broadway and West 72nd Street, The Corner, developed and built by Gotham, circa 2010 (left), and Theater & Mercantile Building (right), circa 1938, built by Gotham Construction.